RaLiBEV: Radar and LiDAR BEV Fusion Learning for Anchor Box Free Object Detection Systems

 \item The first design is \emph{Direct Index based Positive Sample (DIPS) assignment}.
 As Fig. \ref{label assignment strategy figure}(c) shows, DIPS treats the label center locations as the positive anchor points, then applies foreground-background classification and box regression on these anchor points.
 The DIPS sample assignment is a standard design of CenterPoint \cite{LiDAR_object_detection_CenterPoint} whose cost and selection are described as:

 The process begins by determining if a candidate anchor point is positioned at the center of $\boldsymbol{A^G}_k$.
 This is calculated and represented as $a_k$ according to Eq. (\ref{DIPS_compute_centers}).
 Following this, a binary mask, symbolized as $\boldsymbol{\alpha}$, is used to indicate the selection of positive samples.
-This mask is assigned a value of 1 in accordance with Eq. (\ref{compute_alpha}).
+This mask is assigned a value of 1 in accordance with:

 After the establishment of $\boldsymbol{\alpha}$, the location for the box regression loss is pinpointed.
 Subsequently, the final loss is then calculated based on Eq. (\ref{loss_formulation}), which is summation of two values obtained from Eq. (\ref{focal_loss}) and Eq. (\ref{box_loss}) for all the positive samples.

 \item The second approach is termed as the \emph{Gaussian Area-based Heatmap cost Positive Sample (GAHPS) assignment}.
-In this method, we substitute the cost calculation from determining the centers of ground-truth labels to assessing the maximum predicted heatmap value for each anchor point.
+In this method, we substitute the cost calculation from determining the centers of ground-truth boxes to assessing the maximum predicted heatmap value for each anchor point.
 The remaining steps, including the first and the fourth, are kept unchanged.
 Firstly, the model inferences predicted heatmap $\boldsymbol{P}^{cls}_k$ and boxes $\boldsymbol{P}^{box}_k$ follows Eq. (\ref{model_predicting}).
-As illustrated in Fig. \ref{label assignment strategy figure}(d), the red fading ellipses in Fig. \ref{label assignment strategy figure}(d) represents the predicted Gaussian distribution heatmap.
+As illustrated in Fig. \ref{label assignment strategy figure}(d), the red fading ellipse represents the predicted Gaussian distribution heatmap.
 This step is described as:

 The decoding function, denoted as $Decode(\cdot)$, takes two inputs: the feature map $\boldsymbol{F}$ and the anchor points in $k$-th Gaussian distribution $\boldsymbol{A}^G_k$.
-Then, different from DIPS, the cost is designed as predicted heatmap as shown in Eq. (\ref{GAHPS_cost}).
-The anchor point with highest predicted heatmap value are chosen as the positive sample $a_k$ as shown in Eq. (\ref{select_peak_anchor}):
+Then, different from DIPS, the cost is designed as predicted heatmap as shown in: The anchor point with highest predicted heatmap value are chosen as the positive sample $a_k$ as shown in: